 your password and click "Login"

-be using a Windows administrator account to access these settings
+You MUST be using a Windows administrator account to access

-run whenever your computer boots up, or when anyone logs into
+to automatically run whenever your computer boots up, or when

 multiple Windows user accounts?
 Tick "Start with Windows"